Joan Bamford Fletcher: Sumatra

 In 1945, as the war was drawing to a close in Europe, Fletcher was assigned to Southeast Asia to help evacuate Allied captives.
-She arrived in Calcutta, India in April 1945.
+She arrived in Calcutta, India, in April 1945.
 She left Calcutta on a hospital ship that crossed the Bay of Bengal and sailed through the Strait of Malacca toward Singapore.
 Her convoy slowly made its way single-file through mine-invested waters and Fletcher did not arrive in Singapore until September 2.
 From there, she travelled to prison camps to care for sick internees and was appointed personal assistant to the brigadier in command, with the rank of lieutenant.
-In October, Fletcher was dispatched to the Dutch East Indies – now Indonesia – to evacuate the civilian internment camp at Bangkinang.
+In October, Fletcher was dispatched to the Dutch East Indies – now Indonesia – to evacuate the civilian internment camp at Bangkinang in Sumatra.

 At that time, approximately 100,000 soldiers and civilians remained in prison camps throughout the Dutch East Indies.
 Prisoners of war and civilian internees had been subjected to starvation, forced labour, and torture.
 Malaria, dysentery, tropical sores, and malnutrition-related diseases were rampant.
-The camp at Bangkinang contained approximately 2,000 emaciated prisoners – mostly women and children – all of whom had to be transported to the coastal city of Padang.
+The camp at Bangkinang contained approximately 2,000 emaciated prisoners – mostly women and children – who had to be transported to the coastal city of Padang.
 However, the Allies had no personnel available in the region at the time.

 Further complicating the matter, while the Japanese had surrendered in mid-August, the Allied forces did not reach the Dutch East Indies until September 29.
 The power vacuum between the end of the war and the arrival of Allied troops had given Indonesian nationalists time to assume control and they declared independence on August 17.
 The situation in Indonesia was chaotic and rebel groups, many of them trained by the Japanese, had started attacking prisoners, mostly Dutch.

 Fletcher approached the local headquarters of the Japanese 25th Army and persuaded the Japanese army to provide her with an interpreter, 15 trucks, and an escort of 40 armed soldiers.
 She was able to increase the convoy size to 25 vehicles after she salvaged some broken-down trucks from the camp.
 The route from Bangkinang to Padang involved a hazardous journey through 450 kilometres of rugged jungle and mountains as high as 1,525 metres.
 Because of the limited number of vehicles, convoys could transport only a small number of internees at a time.
 In all, transporting the 2,000 internees would require 21 trips over a six-week span.
 Each trip took approximately 20 hours.